GianpaoloBranca/SoftwareEng2/scratches/PPD/PPD.md

 ## 1.1 Purpose and Scope

-The purpose of this document is to provide an effective plan for the the realization of the PowerENjoy service.
+The purpose of this document is to provide an effective plan for the the realization of the PowerEnjoy service.
 We will perform a function points analysis to estimate the size of the project and then use the COCOMO II approach to produce a conservative estimation of the the cost and the effort the the project will require.
 We will then use the results of the analysis to produce a schedule compatible with the project size.
 Finally we will analyze the risks and the problems that could occur during the development cycles.